 The spot serves as a rallying point for the campus community, where ravenous runners convene during the annual Krispy Kreme Challenge, ROTC cadets receive their commissions and seniors drop off class rings to spend a night in the shrine room before commencement ceremonies.

 For a century, the beloved site was missing something surprising: bells.
-Now, long-awaited chimes will ring out as part of an extraordinary effort to replace speakers in the belfry with a full carillon of 55 bells.
+Now, long-awaited chimes ring out as a result of an extraordinary effort that replaced speakers in the belfry with a full carillon of 55 bells.

 NC State’s original home opened its doors in 1889.
 The structure, named after the university’s first president, was built from more than 1.2 million bricks and had no electricity or running water.
 Lower floors contained laboratories, a dining hall, a gymnasium and a library.
 The entirety of the all-male student body — just 72 students — resided on the second and third floors.
 Back then, annual tuition set them back a mere $130.

 Today, the space houses the offices of Chancellor Randy Woodson, and its hallowed (and possibly haunted) halls are lined with portraits of past chancellors.